albertosantini/node-finance/README.markdown

 - *liveDomain* url for the live domain.

-- *keylive* "user:password" string, credentials for live instance.
+- *liveUrl* url for the live instance, eventually with the credentials.

-- *dbLive* name of live instance.
+- *liveDb* name of live instance.

-- *keyTesting* "user:password" string, credentials for testing instance.
+- *testingUrl* url for the testing instance, eventually with the credentials

-- *dbTesting* name of testing instance.
+- *testingDb* name of testing instance.

+- *design* name of design document.

 crm.putPortfolioOnCRM(params, callback)
 ---------------------